Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchSubtask.md

 ### -Task
 Specifies an object reference to the task that contain the subtasks that this cmdlet returns.
-This object reference is created by using the Get-AzureBatchTask cmdlet and storing the returned object in a variable.
+This object reference is created by using the Get-AzBatchTask cmdlet and storing the returned object in a variable.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.Models.PSCloudTask